akshay-khatke/spotify/README.md

+# Spotify
-# Its a spotify clone
+Its a spotify clone